ishivvers/TheKastShiv/readme.md

 ### create the `credentials.py` file ###

-There must exists a file named `credentials.py` in the KastShiv folder, and in that file there must live the credentials for logging into the Kast data repository and the flipperwiki.
+There must exist a file named `credentials.py` in the KastShiv folder, and in that file there must live the credentials for logging into the Kast data repository and the flipperwiki.
 For example: